mbrown1413/BurrTools-notes/assembly-algorithm.md

 each task.
 It's helpful to sometimes think of the tasks as "goto" statements, with task 0 being a recursive call.

-It's also worth a look at the recursive version, which is also cleaned up an kept in sync with the iterative version.
+It's also worth a look at the recursive version, which is also cleaned up and kept in sync with the iterative version.